Eli-P-Develops/odin-recipes/README.md

 # odin-recipes
-Odin Recipes Project/n
+Odin Recipes Project
 Creating a list of recipes ideas